aqnguy30/Unity-Car-Dealer-App/README.md

 # unity-car-project
-This project was built basing on Unity application.
+This project was built based on Unity application.
 In this app, users can interact with augmented object.
-For now, it is just a prototype.

  --------------------------
  Background